ngaeta/Simple-zombie-shooter/README.md

 About the game
 ==============
-Zombie Python is a small 2D videogame developed with Python using the PyGame libraries.
+It is a small 2D videogame developed with Python using the PyGame libraries.